mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 Bindable properties is the foundation of custom controls (For more information about Xamarin.Forms bindable properties, see [Xamarin.Forms Bindable Properties](~/xamarin-forms/xaml/bindable-properties.md)).

-Every button inside the toggle bar control is a custom control by itself.
-This article will guide you through creating the ToggleButton control and the same concepts can be leveraged in the ToggleBar control (see the complete sample).
+Every button inside the `ToggleBar` control is a custom control by itself.
+This article will guide you through creating the `ToggleButton` control and the same concepts can be leveraged in the `ToggleBar` control (see the complete sample).

 The process for creating custom controls is as follows: